Seeing Objects in dark with Continual Contrastive Learning: Related Work and Experiments

+For each of these baseline methods, we make use of their corresponding best hyperparameters suggested by the original papers, and generate day-time to night synthetic images, for the GAN methods.
+These synthetic night images are then used to train our base YOLOF object detector, with the corresponding bounding boxes from day-time.
+The trained models are then used to infer upon the test nighttime images.
+For the image enhancement methods, we use the test nighttime images for image enhancement, before inferring upon them.

-For the object detector, we make use of the YOLOF\_R\_50\_C5\_1x \cite{yolof_cvpr21} model \footnote{https://github.com/chensnathan/YOLOF}, with the PyTorch based Detectron2 tool, and fix a batch size of 16, and base learning rate of 0.025 (and initial warmup iterations of 1500) for all the experiments \footnote{\cite{forkgan_eccv20} also uses a similar data split, but with MMDetection \cite{chen2019mmdetection} based 2-stage Faster RCNN.
-Different from them, we introduce an experimental protocol using the more practical \textit{single-stage} YOLOF, and report all hyperparameters for easy reproducibility}.
-This set of hyperparameters is feasible for single GPU training.
+To make sure that all methods (including ours) have been trained in an \textbf{uniform protocol}, for the object detector, we make use of the YOLOF\_R\_50\_C5\_1x \cite{yolof_cvpr21} model \footnote{\url{https://github.com/chensnathan/YOLOF}}, with the PyTorch based Detectron2 tool, and fix a batch size of 16, and base learning rate of 0.025 (and initial warmup iterations of 1500) for all the experiments.
+This set of hyperparameters is feasible for single GPU training (on a Tesla V100-16GB).
 We do not make use of any learning rate decay.
 Rest of the hyperparameters are used as default from the Detectron2 tool.
+Please note that we collectively use the backbone and dilated encoder of the YOLOF model as our Encoder.